Hello Machine Bros!

 1. Using normal supports: The disadvantage of this way was that later we will have to remove the marks from the supports.

-2. Using inclined supports: The advantage of this mode is that there will be less marks from the supports, but we will have to spend more support material.
+2. Using inclined supports: The advantage of this mode is that there will be fewer marks from the supports, but we will have to spend more support material.

 This trick is to tilt the model, position the support, and then return the model to its original position.